Biden: ‘My plan is to run for reelection’ in 2024

 Traditionally, there is no question as to whether a first-term president will run for reelection.
 Former President Donald Trump, for example, announced his plans to seek reelection on his first day in office.
 But questions about Biden’s 2024 intentions have swirled since even before his November victory — because of his age.
 At 78, Biden is the oldest person to assume the presidency.

 In office only two months, his 2024 plans have a direct effect on his political strength.
-If viewed as a one-term president, Biden’s would effectively be a lame-duck president with diminished sway at home and abroad as he pursues an aggressive agenda.
+If viewed as a one-term president, Biden would effectively be a lame duck with diminished sway at home and abroad as he pursues an aggressive agenda.

 Given a high-profile opportunity to clarify his status Thursday, he sought to create the impression he was not a lame duck, but he avoided making any definite promises.